dsaidgovsg/jupyter-pyspark-toree-docker/README.md

 - \>= Python 3.5
 - \>= Toree 0.3

+The base image used also contains some other useful Cloud SDK JARs, details can be found in the repo <https://github.com/guangie88/spark-custom-addons>.

 ## Generation of `.travis.yml`

 This requires `python3` and `pip`.
 This will allow the installation of